 The recipe calls for dried herbs, but use fresh if you have it.
 Use twice as much fresh as dried.
 And whether using fresh or dried, crushing the herbs a bit in your hands will help release the oils in the leaves and increase the flavor.

-Oven Directions Instead of Grilling: If it is still too cold on Passover or Easter to cook this outdoors on the grill, you can modify the method in the oven by cooking it for 10 minutes at 450 degrees, then reducing the heat to 400 degrees to finish cooking for another 30-40 minutes (until it reaches an internal temperature of 145 degrees).
+If it is still too cold on Passover or Easter to cook this outdoors on the grill, you can modify the method to roast in the oven:

 Grilled Leg of Lamb